OpsLevel/opslevel-go/README.md

 # Advanced Usage

-The client also exposes functions to directly inject custom structures for doing custom query and mutations.
-We are running ontop of this [go graphql library](https://github.com/shurcooL/graphql) so you can read up on how to define structures that represent a query or mutation there but here is an example of each:
+The client also exposes functions `Query` and `Mutate` for doing custom query or mutations.
+We are running ontop of this [go graphql library](https://github.com/shurcooL/graphql) so you can read up on how to define go structures that represent a query or mutation there but here is an example of each:

 ### Query